Light Director™ Guided Assembly System

 Our Rayon light fibers flex easily to accommodate widely varied connectors.
 Longer fibers permit more convenient assembly and readily coil under the connector when the fixture is secured.

 The fibers are extremely flexible allowing us to use long fibers to ease assembly and then bend them out of the way when the mounting plate is attached.

-Each CB37A mounting kit includes an assembled light driver board, connector support plate, support hardware, light fibers, fiber shroud and power cable.
+Each mounting kit includes an assembled light driver board (CB37A shown below), connector support plate, mounting hardware, light fibers, fiber shroud and power cable.
 All parts are reusable.

-A connector graphic, an assembly sequence, and voice prompts support the Light Director to provide backup information for the operator.
+A connector graphic, an assembly sequence, and voice prompts support the Light Director guided assembly system in providing backup information for the operator.
 All insertion steps are logged in the event of power failure or computer malfunction, so that the build can resume when a normal operation status is re-established.

 We have used our CAMI CableEye test equipment for over three years.
 We routinely use it to test over 1,000 test points on an aviation harness and have nothing but positive reviews from our Quality department and more importantly from our customers.
 The reliability of the equipment allows us to provide our customers with the best possible products.
 We've also found that the customer service and response time from CAMI Research to be excellent.
 All in all a company I would highly recommend using.